 Business Intelligence (BI), predictive and prescriptive analytics help to identify patterns in massive amounts of data, support better decision-making, and identify new and better ways of doing things.
 And Artificial Intelligence (AI) and cognitive capabilities help to augment a team’s skills and knowledge, and deliver the right information and insights to them at the right time.
 This enables teams to achieve superior outcomes.

 Together, these capabilities enable you to respond quickly to unforeseen circumstances, keep your operations on schedule, avoid costs and disruptions, and exceed customer expectations—value that cannot be overstated in today’s environment.

-To learn more about how you can unleash the benefits of greater supply chain visibility, view this webcast from research firm Gartner and IBM.
-It covers the technologies that make this possible, enabling you to be proactive and improve your bottom line.
+To learn more about how you can unleash the benefits of greater supply chain visibility, view this white paper from our partner, IBM.

 About the Author

 Lori Angalich is the VP of Marketing at Lightwell.
 She loves exploring new technologies and business models, learning how things work, solving problems, and developing new ideas with others.
 She has a Bachelor of Science in Biology and an MBA in Marketing, and she enjoys applying her knowledge from both each and every day.
 Lori has a passion for travel, art, wine, music, wildlife (including her two dogs, who are a bit on the "wild side"), and most of all, creating great memories with her family.